-14.4 BASIC ROTATION over two studs (Cycle 402, DIN/ISO: G402, software option 17)

-- ▶ Preset value for rotation angle Q307 (absolute): If the misalignment is to be measured against a straight line other than the reference axis, enter the angle of this reference line.
+- 13.4 BASIC ROTATION over two studs (Cycle 402, DIN/ISO: G402, software option 17) - ▶ Preset value for rotation angle Q307 (absolute): If the misalignment is to be measured against a straight line other than the reference axis, enter the angle of this reference line.
 The TNC will then calculate the difference between the value measured and the angle of the reference line for the basic rotation.
 Input range -360.000 to 360.000 - ▶ Preset number in table Q305: Enter the preset number in the table in which the TNC is to save the determined basic rotation.
 If you enter Q305=0, the TNC automatically places the determined basic rotation in the ROT menu of the Manual Operation mode.
 The parameter has no effect if the misalignment is to be compensated by a rotation of the rotary table (Q402=1).
 In this case the misalignment is not saved as an angular value.
-Input range 0 to 2999 - ► Compensation Q402: Define whether the TNC should set the measured misalignment as basic rotation or should align via rotating the rotary table: - 0: Set basic rotation - 1: Rotate the rotary table If you specify rotating the rotary table, the TNC does not save the measured misalignment, even if you have defined a table row in parameter Q305. - ▶ Set to zero after alignment Q337: Define whether the TNC should set the display of the aligned rotary axis to 0: - 0: Do not set the rotary axis display to 0 after alignment - 1: Set the rotary axis display to 0 after alignment.
-The TNC only sets the display to 0 if you have set Q402=1.
+Input range 0 to 99999 - ► Compensation Q402: Define whether the TNC should set the measured misalignment as basic rotation or should align via rotating the rotary table: - 0: Set basic rotation - 1: Rotate the rotary table If you specify rotating the rotary table, the TNC does not save the measured misalignment, even if you have defined a table row in parameter Q305. - ▶ Set to zero after alignment Q337: Define whether the TNC should set the angle of the aligned rotary axis to 0 in the preset table or in the datum table after the alignment: - 0: Do not set the angle of the rotary axis to 0 in the table after alignment - 1: Set the angle of the rotary axis to 0 in the table after alignment.
+The TNC sets the display to 0 only if you have defined Q402=1.

-BASIC ROTATION compensation via rotary axis (Cycle 403, DIN/ 14.5 ISO: G403, software option 17)
+BASIC ROTATION compensation via rotary axis (Cycle 403, DIN/ 13.5 ISO: G403, software option 17)

-14.5 BASIC ROTATION compensation via rotary axis (Cycle 403, DIN/ISO: G403, software option 17)
+13.5 BASIC ROTATION compensation via rotary axis (Cycle 403, DIN/ ISO: G403, software option 17)